 We were in a great state to try out the new road, and go hunting durian.

 Durian Stalls Along the New Song to Kapit Road

 Not to fear, we had a designated driver.
-We’d hired a local van driver who calls himself “All Blacks” (after an obsession with New Zealand rugby) to take us all the way to Kapit, stopping all along the way to check out the new stalls.
+We’d hired a local van driver who calls himself “All Blacks” (after an obsession with New Zealand rugby), and the very same “All Blacks” I’d met inadvertently in 2017, to take us all the way to Kapit, stopping all along the way to check out the new stalls.

 Within 15 minute of crossing the bridge over the Katibas River, we screeched to a halt in front of our first stop of the morning.

 Our first stop was a lucky one.
 Within seconds of stepping out of the van, we knew we’d found super fresh, super gassy, super numbing durian.

 The family was surprised to see us.
 They’d constructed their stall only a week previous, when the durian season started.